-Triathletes looking to compete amid the winter season will get their chance when OSU’s Triathlon Club hosts its annual Indoor Triathlon at the RPAC Sunday.
+Triathletes looking to compete during the winter season could get their chance when OSU’s Triathlon Club hosts its annual Indoor Triathlon at the RPAC Sunday.

 “It seems like a pretty hectic activity but it’s actually very simple,” Brook said.
 “There’s only one way to go, so you just go until they stop.
 It’s pretty well organized and there aren’t many ways to get lost, unlike an outdoor triathlon.”